openstack/barbican/doc/source/api/userguide/quotas.rst

 Project Quotas Overview
 #######################

-All users authenticated with Barbican are able to read the effective quota values that apply to their project.
+All users authenticated with barbican are able to read the effective quota values that apply to their project.
 Barbican can derive the project that a user belongs to by reading the project scope from the authentication token.

-Service administrators can read, set, and delete quota configurations for each project known to Barbican.
+Service administrators can read, set, and delete quota configurations for each project known to barbican.
 The service administrator is recognized by his authenticated role.
-The service administrator's role is defined in Barbican's policy.json file.
+The service administrator's role is defined in barbican's policy.json file.
 The default role for a service admin is "key-manager:service-admin".

-Quotas can be enforced for the following Barbican resources: secrets, containers, orders, consumers, and CAs.
+Quotas can be enforced for the following barbican resources: secrets, containers, orders, consumers, and CAs.
 The configured quota value can be None (use the default), -1 (unlimited), 0 (disabled), or a positive integer defining the maximum number allowed for a project.